 I was halfway around the rink, figuring that the battle was over, when I noticed a bright red beacon in my periphery; I looked over just in time to see Carrot Top’s illegitimate daughter glaring at me over her shoulder, like I’m her greatest enemy: The Sun.

 “OH FUCK NO!”
 I shouted to no one and everyone, firing up my skates and passing her again.
-She never did catch up with me again, I don’t know if she gave up and or just succumbed to her melanin deficiency, but I noticed that her and her goof troop left the rink shortly after.
+She never did catch up with me again, I don’t know if she gave up and or just succumbed to her melanin deficiency, but I noticed that she and her goof troop left the rink shortly after.

 “I can’t believe that stupid white girl tried to race me, ” I scoffed later.